Salt Lake City, Utah

 Joined Boston Ballet in 2009

 Jensen joined Boston Ballet in 2009.
 She was promoted to second soloist in 2010 and to soloist in 2011.
-Her repertoire includes, Gamzatti in Florence Clerc's La Bayadère, mazurka variation in La Sylphide; Jiří Kylián's Petite Mort, Falling Angels, Tar and Feathers, Wings of Wax; Jorma Elo's Plan to B, Double Evil, Break the Eyes, Awake Only, Slice to Sharp, Sharper Side of Dark; Blue Bird in Frederick Ashton's The Sleeping Beauty; George Balanchine's Apollo (Polyhymnia), jumping pas de deux in Symphony in 3 Movements, fourth movement in Symphony in C, Tarantella; William Forsythe's The Second Detail; and Wayne McGregor's Chroma.
+Her repertoire includes Gamzatti in Florence Clerc's La Bayadère, mazurka variation in La Sylphide, Jiří Kylián's Petite Mort, Falling Angels, Tar and Feathers, and Wings of Wax, Jorma Elo's Plan to B, Double Evil, Brake the Eyes, Awake Only, Slice to Sharp, and Sharper Side of Dark, Blue Bird in Frederick Ashton's The Sleeping Beauty, George Balanchine's Apollo (Polyhymnia), jumping pas de deux in Symphony in Three Movements, Symphony in C (Fourth Movement), Tarantella, William Forsythe's The Second Detail, and Wayne McGregor's Chroma.